 Even so, since you can’t really know what goes on inside someone’s else’s head and/or heart, if they are so inclined, they could share their point of view with you.
 If you can empathetically see and/or feel from their perspective, you may find yourself getting a sense of what it might like to be that person in that moment, in a sense, walking a mile in that person’s shoes.

 It is then that one realizes that life is not limited to our own perspective.
 What looks like one thing to one person might look like something completely different to someone else.
 To see an automobile accident from the highway looks completely different to someone actively involved in the accident.
-Same thing, different experiences.
+Even the experiences of two drivers involved in the same multiple-vehicle accident do not experience the accident the same way.

 You could live a judgmental life, criticizing everyone who doesn’t see things like you do, maybe even ostracizing the dissidence, leaving you safely comforted by living your life like you want to, or you could consider becoming a part of the family at large.